 The corn processed in our starch plant in Aschach, Austria, is grown in the EU and procured from traders.

-As an energy-intensive processor of agricultural raw materials, we strive to optimise our energy consumption and improve our energy efficiency on an ongoing basis.
+As an energy-intensive processor of agricultural raw materials, we strive to optimise our energy consumption, improve our energy efficiency and reduce emissions on an ongoing basis.
 In order to achieve these objectives, we are integrating an energy management system, based on standards such as ISO 50001, into our existing quality management system.

 Greatest possible use of waste heatFor instance, we have been operating a heat recovery system in the feedstuff drying operations in Pischelsdorf, Austria since 2013|14, which saves around 8,000 tonnes of CO2 per year.

 Supplying ourselves with energySince the wheat starch plant started operations at the combined site in Pischelsdorf, we have been using fermentation gas from the waste water purification system to produce biogas.